On This Page: [hide]

 Assess Student Workload

-As indicated in the resource, Underlying Reasons for Academic Dishonesty, one common reason students might use a tool like ChatGPT to cheat is because the overall workload expected of them seems excessive.
+As indicated in the resource, Underlying Reasons for Academic Dishonesty, one common reason students might use a tool like ChatGPT to cheat is that the overall workload expected of them seems excessive.
 What is considered excessive, of course, is relative.
-One good way to measure the workload is by assuming that a student will take at least three times longer to accomplish a task than it would for a faculty member.
-Rice University has also produced a workload estimator that can be used to measure the time it might take a student to complete certain kinds of tasks.
+One measure of workload can be found at Rice University’s workload estimator tool, which estimates the time it might take a student to complete specific tasks.

 Assignment Design: Short-Term Interventions